gekkowrld/codetrybe__git-and-github/docs/use-ssh-in-the-sandbox.md

 If the message from the above command is `No such file or directory` then we have to create a new one, if it is there then you can skip this part.

+**NOTE**:
+>>> If you already have an ssh key in your machine, and it is being used, don't overwrite it.
+Instead, give a different path in the ssh folder so as to avoid conflicts.

 Use the following command to generate a new SSH key

 ```bash